NishaCM/NishaCM/README.md

 Heya!
-My name is Nisha 😊 I am from India and I currently live in Auckland, New Zealand.
+My name is Nisha 😊 I am from India and I have been living in Auckland New Zealand for over 10 years now.

 Aspiring Front End Developer